Light My Fire (Baccara album)

 Light My Fire is the second studio album by Spanish duo Baccara, first released on label RCA-Victor in Germany in August 1978.
 It contains the European hit singles "Darling" and "Parlez-Vous Français?", their entry for the 1978 Eurovision Song Contest.
-Baccara represented Luxembourg, performed their song in French and although they undoubtedly were the biggest stars participating in that year's contest they surprisingly only finished in 7th place.
+Baccara represented Luxembourg and performed their song in French.

 The rights to the RCA-Victor back catalogue are currently held by Sony BMG Music Entertainment – the original Light My Fire album in its entirety remains unreleased on compact disc.